breez/fiatlink/FLS01/README.md

   "expires_on": "2023-09-20T00:25:11.123Z"
 }
 ```
-- `token` random string from the provider that needs to be signed with the node pubkey
+- `token` random string from the provider that needs to be signed with the node pubkey.
+Can be empty string if proof of ownership not required
 - `session_id` uuid identifiying the client session

-### auth
+### session
-Start a session with signed proof of ownership
+Start a session with optional signed proof of ownership.
+If Proof of Ownership is not required signature can be a random alphanumeric value.

 Request:
 ```
-POST /auth
+POST /session

 {